apollographql/apollo/docs/source/resources/faq.md

 ## Moving a feature to GraphQL

-You have decided to use GraphQL in production.
+You've decided to use GraphQL in production.
 You don't want to immediately refactor the APIs or apps.
 You want to move a single feature over to GraphQL to learn how to use it and monitor it in production.

 #### How should the transition to GraphQL happen?